-Babies grow and develop at tremendously different rates – and often with blissful disregard for what parenting textbooks say they’ll be doing!
+Babies all grow and develop at very different rates – and they don’t always do what the parenting textbooks say they’ll be doing!

-Large body movements involve the coordination and control of large muscles and skills like walking, sitting and running.
+Large body movements (gross motor skills) involve the coordination and control of large muscles, and skills like walking, sitting and running.

-Small body movements (or manipulation) involve the coordination and control of small muscles, and skills like holding a rattle, picking up crumbs and scribbling with a pencil.
+Small body movements (fine motor skills) involve the coordination and control of small muscles, and skills like holding a rattle, picking up crumbs and scribbling with a pencil.

-Vision is the ability to see near and far, and to interpret what’s seen.
+Vision is the ability to see near and far, and to understand what you see.

-Social behaviour and understanding is your child’s ability to learn and interact with others, including skills for play and connecting and communicating.
+Social behaviour and understanding is the ability to learn and interact with others.
+It includes skills for play and connecting and communicating.

-Developmental progress can be affected by delays.
-These delays might be temporary or, less often, permanent.
 Premature birth and illness are two things that might cause temporary delays.
 Some disabilities can cause permanent delay.
-A baby’s development can also suffer because of her environment.

 Video Developmental delay in babies